loveencounterflow/intertext/README.md

 * When the output is indeed monspaced as shown here, we still have to take care of wide glyphs (e.g. Chinese characters); InterText `?TBL?` will provide solutions for that.
-Generally speaking, using JavaScript `String::length` as a proxy for display is generally a bad idea and has only been done for presentation.
+Generally speaking, using JavaScript `String#length` as a proxy for display is generally a bad idea and has only been done for presentation.

 * When lines are considerably longer than the average slab width, a lot of unnecessary computations are performed.
 In real life situations, it will probably be more performant to estimate how man slabs will fit